-You can expect average maximum temperatures to range from approximately 4°C (40°F) to 11 °C (52°F) during the month of April.
-This is a beautiful time to visit, this month see daffodils, Tulips, cherry blossom and hyacinth coming into bloom.
-By April the days get warmer and longer with around 14 hours of daylight.
-The average maximum temperature will have crept up to around 10°C (50°F).
+You can expect average maximum temperatures to range from approximately 8°C (46°F) to 16 °C (60°F) during the month of May.
+By May the days get warmer and longer with around 14 hours of daylight.

 There are a large selection of tours to choose from throughout Copenhagen, there is something offered for all.
 Discover the city by bike on one of the many offered tours.
 Cruise through the canals of Copenhagen, or even experience the city through a guided food tour.

 Danish Kroner (DKK)